Birmingham-City-Uni/milestones-ai-24-25-basmah113/README.md

 **Quality Assurance**

-- I will be using code linting for consistency and bug prevention
+- I have used code linting for consistency and bug prevention

 - CI/CD setup in GitHub to ensure smooth integration and testing.